richinex/pymultieis/docs/source/troubleshooting.rst

 6. Low number of iterations: Increase the number of iterations by changing the value of the n_iter argument of fit_deterministic

 7. Wrong choice of optimizer: Try fit_stochastic instead of fit_deterministic

+8. Loss is NaN: Check if parameters contain NaNs